 HM Revenue & Customs must automatically grant those tax reliefs and allowances when you file a tax return.
 Yet in other situations, to reduce your tax bill, you need to make sure you demand the correct tax deductions and reliefs.

 No right-minded person wants to pay taxes more than what they are due.
 That’s why it is imperative to comply strictly with all tax requirements before deadlines to avoid paying penalty fees.
-Aside from following the timelines religiously, there are other ways to minimise your taxes.
+Aside from following the timelines religiously, there are other ways to minimize your taxes.

 The government and HMRC provided various avenues, like reliefs and allowances, to reduce their tax obligations and ease the burden.
-You can consult with chartered accountants in London to help you manage your tax affairs.
+You can consult with chartered accountants to help you manage your tax affairs.

-1) Maximise pension contributions
+1) Maximize pension contributions